yapily/registration-scripts/README.md

 obseal.[company-name].SSID.[software-statement-id].KID.[obseal-cert-kid].pem
 ```

-Assuming you have not changed the file names from when you created the CSRs, you should be able to use the `rename_files.sh` script to do this for you:
+Assuming you have not changed the file names from when you created the .csr files, you should be able to use the `rename_files.sh` script to do this for
+you:

 ```
 rename_files.sh \